GenHSI: Controllable Generation of Human-Scene Interaction Videos

-\paragraph{Human Localization by Chain-of-Contact Reasoning} 2D synthesized contacts often struggle to have accurate contacts.
-For instance, there are cases where a human appears to be in contact with an object in 2D, but is away from the object.
-These issues often occur due to scale and translation ambiguity in the absence of depth.
-Hence, we formulate an optimization framework that corrects the scale $s_h$ and translation $t_h$ of the human to resolve inaccurate scale \& translation in 3D.
-This optimization (1) minimizes the penetration between the human and the coarse 3D object reconstruction, (2) uses VLM to estimate regions of contact between human and object, and (3) fixes scale and translation by matching the silhouette of the projected human mesh with the inpainted contact result.
+Since we extract the human pose from a single-view image, there is depth-scale ambiguity after estimation.
+To compose the human and target object seamlessly in 3D, we formulate an optimization framework that corrects the scale $s_h$, translation $t_h$, and global rotation $r_h$ of the human to resolve inaccurate scale \& depth in 3D.
+This optimization (1) uses the contact cues from VLM to compose the human and object in 3D, (2) minimizes the penetration between the human and the coarse 3D object reconstruction, and (3) matches the silhouette of the projected human mesh with the inpainted 2D interaction result.

-Starting from the inpainted result and 3D human-object reconstruction obtained from ~\cite{xiang2024structured, li2024animatablegaussians}, we first identify regions of contact between the human and the object.
-A naive solution is to find the vertices on the object that are closest to the human mesh.
-However, this approach incorrectly identifies human parts in contact with the object due to errors from the inpainting model and the 3D object reconstruction model.
-To refine incorrect contacts, we instead prompt a VLM to identify the human-object contacts given the input image and chain of thought prompting (see ~\cref{fig:pose-generation} down \& supp.).
-We improve 3D contacts using an optimization framework by penalizing for better human-object contact, reduced inter-penetration, and accurate scale that projects the human mesh to the human mask obtained by the inpainting result as below (see ~\cref{fig:pose-generation} Pose Lifting Optimization).

-\paragraph{Human-Object Interaction Loss:} A common result in 2D synthesized contact is improper human-object contact.
-We penalize the optimization to improve contact by ensuring that the regions highlighted by the VLM are in contact by an interaction loss $\mathcal{L}_{hoi}$.
+\paragraph{Interaction Affordance Loss:} To compose the human and the target interacting object in the same 3D space, we first use the VLM to reason which predefined body parts contact the target object, as shown in \cref{fig:pose-generation}.
+Given the contact cues, we propose an interaction loss $\mathcal{L}_{hoi}$ to ensure that the regions highlighted by the VLM are in contact.
 This loss is formulated by minimizing the loss between the points $P_{h}$ of contact on the human surface that are identified by the VLM and the points $P_o$ on the object surface.
-We first gather the possible contact point in $P_{h}$ and $P_o$ by k-nearest neighbor to get $P_{h}^*$ and $P_o^*$, and ensure that the point pairs that are in should exist in the k-nearest neighbor subsets of each other.
-This loss is analogous to Earth Mover's Distance ~\cite{Fan2016APS} and is formulated as
+We first gather the possible contact points in $P_{h}$ and $P_o$ using the k-nearest neighbor method to obtain $P_{h}^*$ and $ P_o^*$.
+We then ensure that the point pairs in $ P _ {h} $ and $ P_o$ exist in the k-nearest neighbor subsets of each other.
+This loss is formulated as